 - Buy this instead: Store-Brand Baking Goods

 Bakeware might be one of the better deals at these two big-box stores.
-But when it comes to baking and cooking ingredients, experts recommend skipping Walmart and Target for name-brand products.
+But when it comes to baking and cooking ingredients, you might want to hold off.
 Instead, go for their store-brand counterparts.

-For bulk dried goods such as flour, sugar, baking soda, salt, pepper and similar items, buy the store brand, said Brent Shelton, a shopping expert at deals website FatWallet.
+For bulk dried goods such as flour, sugar, baking soda, salt, pepper, and similar items, buy the store brand, said Brent Shelton, a shopping expert and public media relations director at deals website FatWallet.

 “Most store-branded baking goods are just repackaged from the name brand, so you’re getting the same product at a considerable discount,” he said.